salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls/index.md

 <br />

-*This is all for the 2D metaballs, in the next article we'll se how to render 3D metaballs !!*
+*This concludes our exploration of 2D metaballs.
+In the next article, we'll see how to render 3D metaballs!*

 <script>
     document.addEventListener("DOMContentLoaded", function() {